khadir786/SimpleSignInApp/README.md

 ## Changelog

 **03/07/2024**
--- Completed inital logic for the program
+- Completed initial logic for the program

 ### Current Ideas for Additional Features
-Add an internal attempt counter, where the user is locked out after specific number of incorrect attempts
+- Add an internal attempt counter, where the user is locked out after specific number of incorrect attempts